edx/devstack/docs/devstack_interface.rst

       selfcheck                    Check that the Makefile is free of Make syntax errors. upgrade                      Upgrade requirements with pip-tools.
-      validate-lms-volume          Validate that changes to the local workspace are reflected in the LMS container. vnc-passwords                Get the VNC passwords for the Chrome and Firefox Selenium containers.
+      validate-lms-volume          Validate that changes to the local workspace are reflected in the LMS container.